Get

 Training

 Beagles are independent and stubborn, so training them requires special attention.
-Unlike other, more docile breeds, they are not prone to respond to your commands just to please you.
+Unlike other, more docile breeds, they are not likely to respond to your commands just to please you.
 Therefore, it is essential to focus their training on positive reinforcement, with the help of rewards such as treats (but not too many because these dogs tend to gain weight easily), praise, and stimulating games, like an obstacle course.
 Be consistent, patient, and firm at all times, and never resort to punishment at the risk of losing your pet’s trust.

 Health